-The enrollment of a private school is the main determinant of its intangible assets.
+The enrollment of a private school is a primary components of the worth of its intangible assets.
 A growing enrollment over time signifies that the local community’s students and parents are more trusting of the school’s brand and ability to provide a strong education and valuable learning environment.
 A private school’s enrollment fluctuates each school year, so the enrollment trend will be carefully scrutinized by potential buyers.
 Additionally, buyers of private schools will carefully monitor how many students did not complete the school year.
 The number of ‘drop outs’ during the course of a school year should be kept to an absolute minimum.
 A strong and growing enrollment trend is vital to a private school’s intangible assets.

 Tuition of Private Schools

 The annual tuition of a private school should be competitive with other similarly situated private schools in the local community.
 A tuition that is too high may result in declining enrollment or a disproportionate amount of student drop-outs.
 Many private schools accept payments over time from parents, so the accounts receivable of any private school should be disclosed to potential buyers.

 A loyal and dedicated staff is an important component of a private school’s intangible assets.
 The teachers of any school are ultimately what drives the value of the school, since the purpose of a school is educating its students.
 Private schools must properly recruit and train a competent and professional staff in order to attract students.
 A key indicator that buyers of private schools use is the longevity and performance of its staff.